achyutkneupane/flirt-kit/README.md

 And filament admin panel with ready-to-use log viewer, User resource, environment indicator, configurable settings:

 ![FLIRT Starter Kit Filament Admin Panel](https://hamrocdn.com/fEZKIPZEINZe)

+## License

+This package is open-sourced software licensed under the [MIT license](LICENSE.md).

+## Changelog

+See the [CHANGELOG](CHANGELOG.md) for details on changes made in each version.

+## Contributing

+Contributions are welcome!
+Please create a pull request or open an issue if you find any bugs or have feature requests.

+## Support

+If you find this package useful, please consider starring the repository on GitHub to show your support.